cucumber/.github/CONTRIBUTING.md

 When you use AI, we require that you do the following:

 * **All AI usage in any form must be disclosed**
-  You must state the tool you used along with the extent that the work was AI-assisted.
+  If you have used AI, you must state to what extent the work was AI-assisted.
+  For example, did you an LLM to translate your pull request description?
+Or did the LLM generate the code for you which you then edited?
+Ect, ect.
 * **You must fully understand all code.**
   You should be able to explain what your changes do and how they interact with the greater system without the aid of AI tools.